Ordisoftware/Hebrew-Letters/README.md

 The software verifies the validity of the certificate of the update server in addition to the SHA-512 checksum of the installation file before downloading and running it.
 This certificate is normally updated within the two months of its annual expiration and a new version is released.
 You can manually check the latest version available online in case of problem.

+#### Are personal data collected?

+This software doesn't collect any personal information about you, your computer and your network, unless it is specified by its features.

+However, it can collect for debugging purposes the type of processor and operating system as well as errors caused by the code, but these information are only stored locally and only transmitted upon conscious validations by the user.

+#### Are there any security and virus issues?

+The software and the third-party libraries use certain Windows system functions in order in particular to provide detailed information in the event of a runtime error or to define keyboard shortcuts, as well as, depending on the software, to detect whether the use of the computer is paused.
+Also, applications can use several timers and command-line options to control each other.
+In addition to this, the author uses a lot of the advanced possibilities of the language and the system.

+Alerts since Calendar 8, Letters 6 and Words 3 regarding *Trojan.Malware.300983.susgen* and *Nibiru detection* appear to be false positives.
+Kaspersky, F-Secure, Trend Micro, McAfee, CrowdStrike Falcon, MetaDefender and Malwarebytes found nothing on the solo-computer which is behind software and hardware firewalls, and which is used to create these applications and installation binaries.
+Also, inspecting the Windows registry and the file system did not reveal anything conclusive about a potential infection.
+A rough code review could not identify the cause of these flags, and the main difference with previous versions of the software is the discontinuation of the use of ODBC connectivity to the database to use a direct Code-First ORM access, as well as some core changes and improvements to improve stability, efficiency and functionalities.
+If in doubt, the source code available at https://github.com/Ordisoftware can be built using Visual Studio 2017 or higher.
+Do not hesitate to contact the author if you have any information on this subject, and if there is a real problem with the binaries or the source code.

 #### What are command-line options?

 - Change interface language (does not change the meanings of letters unless restoring them):